peberanek/beanclerk/README.md

 ## Notes

-**Beanclerk is still a rather 'rough' prototype.** You may encounter some unhandled exceptions and the API may change significantly in the future.
-It is tested on Linux only.

-As mentioned above, Beanclerk automates some areas not addressed by Beancount:
+Beanclerk automates some areas not addressed by Beancount:

 1. [_Network downloads_](https://beancount.github.io/docs/importing_external_data.html#automating-network-downloads): As financial institutions start to provide access to their services via APIs, it is more convenient and less error-prone to use them instead of a manual download and multi-step import from CSV (or similar) reports.
 Compared to these reports, APIs usually have a stable specification and provide transaction IDs, making the importing process (e.g. checking for duplicates) much easier.
-Therefore, inspired by Beancount [Importer Protocol](https://beancount.github.io/docs/importing_external_data.html#writing-an-importer), Beanclerk proposes a simple [API Importer Protocol](https://github.com/peberanek/beanclerk/blob/main/beanclerk/importers/__init__.py) to support any compatible API.
+Therefore, inspired by Beancount [Importer Protocol](https://beancount.github.io/docs/importing_external_data.html#writing-an-importer), Beanclerk proposes a simple [API Importer Protocol](https://github.com/peberanek/beanclerk/blob/main/beanclerk/importers/__init__.py) to support virtually any API.
-1. [_Automated categorization_](https://beancount.github.io/docs/importing_external_data.html#automatic-categorization): With growing number of new transactions, manual categorization quickly becomes repetitive, boring and therefore error-prone.
-So, why not to leave the hard part for machines and then just tweak the details?
-    * As the first step, Beanclerk provides a way to define rules for automated categorization.
+1. [_Automated categorization_](https://beancount.github.io/docs/importing_external_data.html#automatic-categorization): With growing number of new transactions, manual categorization quickly becomes repetitive, boring and error-prone.
+At the moment, Beanclerk provides a way to define rules for automated categorization.
+However, it might be interesting to augment it by machine-learning capabilities (e.g. via the [Smart Importer](https://github.com/beancount/smart_importer)).
-    * The future step is to augment it by machine-learning capabilities (e.g. via integration of the [Smart Importer](https://github.com/beancount/smart_importer)).
-(Btw, it might be also interesting to use machine-learning to discover patterns or to provide predictions about our financial behavior.)
-1. _Automatic insertion of new transactions_: Beanclerk _appends_ transactions to the Beancount input file (i.e. the ledger) defined in the configuration.
+1. _Insertion of new transactions_: Beanclerk _appends_ transactions to the Beancount input file (i.e. the ledger) defined in the config.
 It saves the step of doing this manually.
-(I don't care about a precise position of new transactions in the ledger because reporting tools like [Fava](https://github.com/beancount/fava) sort and filter them effectively.)
-Consider to keep your ledger under a version control (e.g. via Git) to make any changes easy to review.
+(With reporting tools like [Fava](https://github.com/beancount/fava) I don't care about the precise position of a new transaction in the file.)
+Consider to keep your ledger under a version control to make any changes easy to review.

 ### Similar projects

-I started Beanclerk primarily to try out some Python packages and to get better in programming by automating my daily workflow.
-Actually, there are a couple of interesting projects of similar sort, which may provide inspiration or alternative solutions to the areas described above:
+I started Beanclerk to try out some Python packages and programming concepts.
+Actually, there are a couple of interesting projects of similar sort:

 * [beancount-import](https://github.com/jbms/beancount-import): Web UI for semi-automatically importing external data into beancount.
 * [finance-dl](https://github.com/jbms/finance-dl): Tools for automatically downloading/scraping personal financial data.